 Participants were asked to describe their feelings about their current work experience.
 They were also invited to describe an ideal work experience from their own perspective.
 According to "Employee Benefit News", the study “used a unique emotion-based research technique called Resonance, which captured participants' spontaneous emotional responses to the total work experience.”

 The study determined that the reasons for most of the employee negativity included these that you can think of as the big five:

 - Concerns about management’s ability to lead the company forward successfully

-- Anxiety about the future, particular longer-term job, income and retirement security
+- Anxiety about the future, particularly longer-term job security and retirement security

 - Lack of challenge in their work, with boredom intensifying existing frustration about workload

 - Insufficient recognition for the level of contribution and effort provided and concerns that pay isn't commensurate with performance.

 The Employer’s Challenge in Addressing Employee Negativity

 You will find that intensifying any of these factors causes employee negativity.
 Knowing about these causes of employee negativity enables you to take action to prevent or eliminate employee negativity.
 Based on this research, here are several examples of actions that you can take to minimize employee negativity in your workplace.